-What few people realise is that Inverness is actually one of the driest areas of Scotland with just under 900 mm of rain average per year, October, November and December being the wettest months and February and April being the driest.
-Compare that with Fort William, just 66 miles south west of Inverness, which has over 1800 mm a year.
-If that weren’t enough, I often see rain across the loch moving up the glen and fizzling out before it reaches Inverness.
-I see clear roads at loch level but snowy conditions higher up the slopes of the glen.
+What few people realise is that Inverness is actually one of the driest areas of Scotland with just under 900 mm of rain average per year.
+October, November and December are the wettest months, and February and April are the driest.
+Compare that with Fort William, just 66 miles south-west of Inverness, which has over 1800 mm a year.
+If that weren’t enough, we often see rain across the loch moving up the glen and fizzling out before it reaches Inverness.
+We see clear roads at loch level, but snowy conditions higher up the slopes of the glen.

-My personal favourite time of year at Loch Ness is second half of May to mid June.
+One of our favourite times of year here is the second half of May to mid-June.
 This is usually before the midges come out in force and the days are endless.
-See about how to avoid midges.
-You may already know it, but this far north in early summer the sun is often still shining at 10pm and it hardly gets dark at all.
+See about how to avoid midges, but we wouldn’t expect them to be too much of a problem.
+You may already know it, but this far north in early summer the sun is often still shining at 10 pm and it hardly gets dark at all.

-The days are short in winter and daylight hours are about 8am to 4pm depending on whether the sky is clear or overcast.
-As I get older, my days out on the hill become less frequent but I love the midwinter low temperatures of December and January when -10 C is quite normal at altitude and places like this are just a short drive out of Inverness.
+The days are short in winter.
+Here, our daylight hours are between 8 am and 4 pm, depending on whether the sky is clear or overcast.
+In December and January, temperatures hover between 0°C and 6°C. But go for a hike or a road trip and -10°C is quite normal at altitude.
+Places like this are just a short drive out of Inverness.
 Hill walking is crisp underfoot, no boggy waterlogged trails to endure!
-Just white crisp hills with fields of unbroken and unmarked snow – it really is a joy to behold and, just like kids, a good hill to glissade down is the most fun you could ever experience.
+Just white hills with fields of unbroken and unmarked snow.
+It really is a joy to behold and, just like kids, a good hill to glissade down is the most fun you could ever experience!

-July is the hottest month in Inverness with an average temperature of 14°C (57°F) and the coldest is January at 4°C (39°F) with the most daily sunshine hours at 5 in June.
-The wettest month is January with an average of 50mm of rain but remember at altitude (just up the glen a short walk away) it falls as snow.
+July is the hottest month in Inverness with an average temperature of 14°C and the coldest is January at 4°C , with the most daily sunshine hours at 5 in June.
+The wettest month is January with an average of 50 mm of rain but remember at altitude (just up the glen a short walk away) it falls as snow.
 It rains an average of 143 days per year.